ropensci/ruODK/README.md

 The value of OData lies in its self-descriptive nature, which allows tools to introspect the data structures and types.
-Whereas GUI-driven tools like MS PowerBI use this introspection to assist users in wrangling their own data, `{ruODK}` aims to lower the barrier to the R-literate user, and reduce the data wrangling to simple, extensible steps in line with tidyverse’s data wrangling paradigm.
+Whereas GUI-driven tools like MS PowerBI use this introspection to assist users in wrangling their own data, `ruODK` aims to lower the barrier to the R-literate user, and reduce the data wrangling to simple, extensible steps in line with tidyverse’s data wrangling paradigm.
 Providing this functionality in a pure R environment allows to automate the data